UprightMan/LaneLineCreator/README.md

 <img src="Output\finalimg.jpg"/>

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Possible improvments

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One great shortcoming is that the code with struggle to place curved lines, another is that any damage to the road or faded lines might affect the output.

-### 3. Suggest possible improvements to your pipeline
+### 3. Potential Shortcomings

-A possible improvement would be to ...
+A possible improvement could be done to the way the lines are detected.

-Another potential improvement could be to ...
+Another could be the way the the final line is calculated.